Starts: 18 Sep 2023

 - work effectively with others in performances and recording sessions

 - make use of a wide range of music production software such as Logic Pro, Ableton, Sibelius, etc

-• The course will involve a range of teaching methods, including seminars, lectures, group discussions and tutorials, • Regular lessons will be enriched further by workshops by visiting artists; previous guest artists have included Mark Lettieri, Joel Cadbury, and multi-Grammy Award winning band Snarky Puppy, • You will work on practical projects to develop your music performance or production skills, • Lessons will involve both individual and group work, • Opportunities to take part in public performances will be available throughout the year.
+• The course will involve a range of teaching sessions, including seminars, lectures, group discussions and tutorials,• Regular lessons will be enriched further by workshops by industry professionals; previous guests have included Mark Lettieri, Joel Cadbury, and multi-Grammy Award winning band Snarky Puppy as well as Peter Jenner (Pink Floyd) and Steve Cheney (Glastonbury, Latuitude),• You will work on practical real life projects to develop your music performance or production skills,• Lessons will involve both individual and group practical work,• Opportunities to take part/assist in public performances will be available throughout the year.

 We welcome applications from anyone who feels that they are capable of reaching the standards required by the qualification., , We appreciate that mature students may have extensive experience, including experience gained through paid or unpaid work or through other types of professional training or sector related opportunities., , If you have recently been in education it is likely that one of the following will provide a suitable entry profile:, ,• a relevant level 3 qualification,• a GCE profile that indicates strong performance in a relevant subject,• an Access to Higher Education Certificate

 The HND is a two-year course, with lessons three days per week.
 The College has a range of specialist resources to support the delivery of the programme, including a state-of-the-art recording studio, music technology suite and rehearsal rooms.
 You will also have access to computers, scanners and printers in the College’s learning centre.
 You will be assessed through graded practical and written coursework.